 The Wadsworth Police Department (WPD), located in Medina County Ohio, seeks funding from the OCJS ARPA Law Enforcement Violence Reduction and Staffing for the purpose of 'Retention Bonuses, Incentives and Activities.'
-The objective of the program is to retain public sector law enforcement staff, who are otherwise likely to leave for other emplyment, throughout the grant period.
 The purpose of these funds will be to assist the WPD with retaining dispatchers and police personnel.
 The COVID-19 pandemic caused a hiring freeze for the positions of dispatchers and officers within the WPD which hindered our ability to replace positions as they were lost to retirements, separations and disabilities due to the long term effects of COVID-19.
 In addition to the loss of personnel during and continuing since the pandemic and despite renewed hiring processes, the morale of our department personnel declined.
 Officers and dispatchers worked through the pandemic with declining personnel numbers and had to carry the increased workload with fewer people and no hazard type pay.
 The loss of personnel and stress during the pandemic has negatively affected our dispatchers and officers causing some to leave for other agencies or employment opportunities and many of those remaining to consider leaving as well.
 The WPD requests funds to provide incentive based retention bonuses in order to encourage staff to remain with the WPD and bolster morale within the department.